 The Affordable Care Act made several changes to the tax code intended to increase health insurance coverage, reduce health care costs, and finance health care reform.

-As shown in table 1, ACA tax provisions include the following:
+ACA tax provisions in effect in 2018 (table 1) include the following:

-- A refundable tax credit for families to purchase health insurance through state and federal exchanges.
+- A refundable tax credit for families to purchase health insurance through state and federal marketplaces.
 Tax filers must have incomes between 100 and 400 percent of the federal poverty level, be ineligible for health coverage from other sources, and be legal residents of the United States.
 The Premium Tax Credit cost $49 billion in fiscal year 2018 and primarily benefits low- and moderate-income families.

 - A tax credit for small employers to purchase health insurance for their workers.
 Employers must have fewer than 25 workers whose average wages are less than $50,000.
 Employers can only receive the credit for up to two years.
-The small-employer health insurance credit is projected to cost $1 billion in 2020.
+The small-employer health insurance credit cost $1 billion in 2018.

 - An excise tax on employer-sponsored health benefits whose value exceeds specified thresholds (the “Cadillac tax”) starting in 2022.
-Because the thresholds are only indexed to price inflation, so more plans will be affected over time as health care costs grow faster than prices for other goods and services.
+Because the thresholds are only indexed to price inflation, more plans will be affected over time if, as likely, health care costs grow faster than prices for other goods and services.
 Some employers will likely avoid the tax by switching to less expensive health plans; this will translate into higher wages but also higher income and payroll taxes.
-Including the impact on income and payroll taxes, the tax on high-cost health plans is projected to raise $7 billion in 2020 with the revenue gain growing rapidly over time, reaching $39 billion by 2028.
+Including the impact on income and payroll taxes, the tax on high-cost health plans is projected to raise $8 billion in 2022 with the revenue gain growing rapidly over time, reaching $39 billion by 2028.
 The Cadillac tax reduces after-tax incomes the most in percentage terms for middle-income families.